 Once you choose your quit date, immediately start investing time in self-discovery so you have a solid understanding of who you are and what you’re looking for.
 Commit to using the above strategies to make your job more enjoyable.
 Take control of your financial situation and plan a wise exit strategy.
-When your quit date arrives, if you still dislike your job, you’ll have the freedom to quit, and you’ll have the self-awareness to choose a career path that better suits you.
+Make sure you build your resume ready for the next round of job hunting, and when your quit date arrives, if you still dislike your job, you’ll have the freedom to quit, and you’ll have the self-awareness to choose a career path that better suits you.

 By consistently applying the above strategies, your job may become more tolerable.
 As you become a self-expert, you may discover an area of your company that can utilize your wonderful strengths, and may find work you love within your current company.
 Changing your work schedule may be just the change you need to get you out of your slump.
 Building strong relationships with coworkers and focusing on serving others can help improve your attitude.
 And, if work continues to be frustrating, having an exit plan and a specific financial strategy to become free from your employer will help decrease your feelings of being stuck.

 Just remember, life is too short to settle and spend year after year at a job you aren’t excited about.
 Continue to take action to improve your situation, and don’t ever give up on your quest to find work you love!